Residency Period: June 1 – June 29, 2024

 - an accessibility garden

-- minor design & construction projects such as a chicken coop, wood shed, fencing, and tent platforms
+- minor design & construction projects such as an information kiosk, picnic tables, photo booth, and signage

 Graphic Designer-in-Residence Position

-We seek a graphic designer to create digital and print artwork to advertise our 2023-2024 calendar of events.
-Other potential projects include art for a t-shirt fundraiser, designs for donor thank-you cards, and other needs or ideas the designer identifies.
+We seek a graphic designer to create digital and print artwork to advertise our 2024-2025 calendar of events.
+Other potential projects include t-shirt art, designs for donor thank-you cards, and other needs or ideas the designer identifies.

 We seek a marketing major to develop and begin implementing a marketing campaign for Tenderfoot as an educational nonprofit in Appalachian Ohio.
 This will include general efforts to raise awareness for our organization as well as marketing efforts for partnership opportunities and specific events such as Eco Retreats, Community Campfires, and our Spring Break Experience.